victorpozzobon/victorpozzobon.github.io/_pages/academic.md

 ### Teaching and trainings

-I direct or supervise Ph.D. students (2 in progress, 6 graduated) and numerous post-doctoral fellows as well as BSc and MSc students.
+I direct(ed) or supervise(d) Ph.D. students (2 in progress, 6 graduated) and post-doctoral fellows as well as numerous BSc and MSc students.

 My formal teachings activities are: